 - 2 eggs

-- ½ cup fresh tomatoes, diced
+- ½ cup fresh tomatoes, small diced

-- ½ cup almond flour or your fav breadcrumbs
+- ½ cup seasoned panko breadcrumbs

 - 3 tablespoon tomato paste